vEnhance/web.evanchen.cc/input/letters.md

   it also lets me know that you've read this page.
 - When inviting me to whatever application the school or program uses, it's best if you invite the address `evan at evanchen.cc`.
-  - _Exception_: for some reason, MathPrograms.org (which is used by REU's and MIT PRIMES) does not seem to work well with my professional email.
+  - _Exception_: for some reason, MathPrograms.org (used by REU's
+    and MIT PRIMES) does not seem to work well with my professional email.
     You should use `evanchen at mit.edu` there.
 - Usually, I will always submit letters